Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/getting-type-safety-for-typescript-promises.md

 :::figure{.inset}
 :img{src="/img/2017/11/promise-resolve-reject-error.png" alt="Promise Resolve/Reject Error" loading="lazy"}
-:figcaption[TypeScript catches the incorrect parameter order]
+::figcaption[TypeScript catches the incorrect parameter order]
 :::

 So how do we end up not being told about this problem by the compiler?